pubstack/pubstack.github.io/_posts/2018-03-13-installing-and-using-tmate.md

 rm -rf tmate-2.2.1-static-linux-amd64*

 #Configure Tmate using ln2 as the default server
-sudo tee -a "~/.tmate.conf" > /dev/null <<'EOF'
+sudo tee -a ~/.tmate.conf > /dev/null <<'EOF'
 set -g tmate-server-host "ln2.tmate.io"
 EOF
 ```

 And that is it, enjoy.

-Open tmate and share the link...
+Use tmate and share the link...

 ### Running tmate as a daemon